junwatu/griddb-article/Display-Real-Time-World-Population-Data.md

 ### How to Store the Data

 Store the data is pretty easy.
-Get the container connection, then use `put()` to save the data into the GridDB container.
+First, get the container connection, then use `put()` to save the data into the GridDB container.

 ```js
 db.put(data);